nautobot/go-nautobot/docs/MetadataChoice.md

 ### NewMetadataChoice

-`func NewMetadataChoice(objectType string, display string, url string, naturalSlug string, value string, metadataType BulkWritableCableRequestStatus, created NullableTime, lastUpdated NullableTime, ) *MetadataChoice`
+`func NewMetadataChoice(objectType string, display string, url string, naturalSlug string, value string, metadataType ApprovalWorkflowStageResponseApprovalWorkflowStage, created NullableTime, lastUpdated NullableTime, ) *MetadataChoice`

 NewMetadataChoice instantiates a new MetadataChoice object This constructor will assign default values to properties that have it defined,